joethyr/recursion/README.md

 # Warmup: Fibonacci

-The Fibonacci Sequence, which sums each number with the one before it, is a great example of a problem that can be solved recursively..
+The Fibonacci Sequence, which sums each number with the one before it, is a great example of a problem that can be solved recursively.

 ## Assignment 1